Best Sales Manager KPIs To Track in 2024

 Sales target attainment = (Sales for the month/sales target) x 100

 Is your team meeting its sales goals every month?
 Is someone falling behind and not having as much success?
-This is one of the best sales analytics tools because it provides managers with guidance and holds sales reps accountable to their quotes.
+This is one of the best sales analytics tools because it provides managers with guidance and holds sales reps accountable for their quotes.
 Every month, you should establish targets that reflect on the previous period’s success.
 You may decide that every person has a different goal or give them the same goal across the board: The choice is yours.

 Pro Tip: With the help of sales leaderboards, you can help your team visualize their success and inspire friendly competition in the workplace!